Rrh-Zheng/Universal-Brain-Dynamics/README.md

 This project switches between different experiment modes through the `net` parameter in `run.py`.
 The current implementation contains only one model class, `Exp_gcn`, and different `net` values correspond to different experiment workflows.

-Matlab code should be executed after obtaining data from run.py or downloading from Zenodo.
+Matlab code should be executed after obtaining data from run.py or downloading from Zenodo https://zenodo.org/records/19394402.

 ## 1. Entry Point